Privacy Policy & FERPA Compliance Statement

 access to this system.

-2. FERPA Compliance & "School Official" Status
+2. FERPA Compliance & Legal Basis

-Legitimate Educational Interest in the data collected.
+has a Legitimate Educational Interest in the data collected.
+The

 - Data Usage: Student data is used exclusively for course-related activities.